ybmirz/Notes/BSc Notes/Semester 4/AI Methods/Evaluation Function.md

 - Generally it could be **computationally expensive**

+> Constructing a globally valid approximate model remains difficult, and so beneficial to selectively use the original evaluation function together *with the approximate model*

 #### EF Example: TSP
 - The travelling salesman problem (TSP) requires a *search for a permutation*
 	- Which shows: $\pi: \{ 0, \dots, N-1 \} \to \{ 0,\dots,N-1 \}$